Syngenta AG – Financial report – 31 December 2019

 Syngenta estimates and accrues taxes that will ultimately be payable when reviews or audits by tax authorities of tax returns are completed.
 These estimates include significant management judgments about the eventual outcome of the reviews and audits of all open years based on the latest information available about the positions expected to be taken by each tax authority.
 Actual outcomes and settlements may differ significantly from the estimates recorded in these consolidated financial statements.
 This may affect income tax expense reported in future years’ consolidated income statements.

-Syngenta has a global supply chain, and intellectual property rights owned by Syngenta are used internationally within the Group.
+Syngenta has a global supply chain, and intellectual property rights owned by Syngenta are used internationally within the Syngenta AG group.
 Transfer prices for the delivery of goods and charges for the provision of services, which include contract research and development, contract manufacturing and internal financing arrangements, by one Syngenta subsidiary to another may be subject to challenge by the national tax authorities in any of the jurisdictions in which Syngenta operates.
 Syngenta has a global transfer pricing policy in place and applies, to the maximum extent possible, a consistent methodology on a global basis.
 Transfer pricing determination in general, and the benchmarking process in particular, involve significant judgment and therefore a certain level of uncertainty remains as to whether tax authorities will challenge the pricing applied in the light of the new, complex transfer pricing guidelines in connection with the Base Erosion and Profit Shifting (BEPS) initiative.

-At December 31, 2018, Syngenta’s balance sheet includes assets of $145 million (2017: $168 million), and liabilities of $539 million (2017: $474 million), for current income taxes.
-These liabilities include $410 million in respect of the uncertain tax positions described above (2017: $413 million).
+At December 31, 2019, Syngenta’s balance sheet includes assets of $96 million (2018: $145 million), and liabilities of $551 million (2018: $539 million), for current income taxes.
+These liabilities include $458 million in respect of the uncertain tax positions described above (2018: $410 million).